Linearization and Identification of Multiple-Attractor Dynamical Systems through Laplacian Eigenmaps: Graph Embedding and Linearization of Dynamical Systems

-The properties stated in the previous propositions are illustrated in Fig.~\ref{subfig:toy3_data}.
 We see a three-path graph connected by a cycle path across nodes $\lbrace 5,10,15 \rbrace$.The entries of the second and third eigenvectors (we exclude the first eigenvector, as it corresponds to the eigenvalue zero) are displayed in Fig.~\ref{subfig:toy3_eigvec}.
-To ease interpretation, we number the data-points in increasing order as we move from the start to the end of each path.
+To ease the interpretation, we enumerate the data points in increasing order as we move from the start to the end of each path.
 We plot the entries of the eigenvectors against the point label.
-Observe that, within each path graph, the corresponding entries on the eigenvectors are either strictly increasing or decreasing Further, observe that the spectrum of the Laplacian, see Fig.~\ref{subfig:toy3_eigval}, entails a pair of eigenvalues with algebraic multiplicity equal to $2$.
+Observe that, within each path graph, the corresponding entries on the eigenvectors are either strictly increasing or decreasing.
+Further, observe that the spectrum of the Laplacian, see Fig.~\ref{subfig:toy3_eigval}, entails a pair of eigenvalues with algebraic multiplicity equal to $2$.
 The embedding space reconstructed using the eigenvectors $\lbrace \mathbf{u}^2, \mathbf{u}^3 \rbrace$ corresponding to these two eigenvalues is shown in Fig.~\ref{subfig:toy3_embedding2d}.
 Observe that the structure now entails 3 paths all of which are linear.
 The original non-linear structure is hence linear in the embedding space.

 In practice, we observe that several pairs of eigenvectors provide these embedding spaces.
 We also observe that the third and above eigenvalues are numerically close to the pair of smallest eigenvalues, and hence allow quasi-linear embedding spaces larger than 2 dimensions and up to $K-1$.
 This follows by observing that the polynomial $P_n(\lambda)$ in Eq.~\ref{eqn:poly_linear} is continuous and continuously differentiable up to $N-1$.